 The grounds will now react much faster to the surrounding elements than the beans.

-That’s one more motivation to purchase that grinder you’ve been thinking of adding to your kitchen appliances and use fresh ground coffee as much as you can.
+That’s one more motivation to purchase that grinder you’ve been thinking of adding to your kitchen appliances.

 So powder will go stale quicker than your beans or pods.
 A sealed bag will keep it flavorful for longer and manufacturers add nitrogen as a preservative.
 In this form you can keep beans up to a year from its roasting date (shown on most coffee packaging) even if you don’t put it in the freezer.

 Remember, the moment you open the bag for the first time the process of going stale will quicken.
 Storing it in air tight containers will limit the oxidation though.

 Are you using the right containers in your kitchen?

 There’s a reason why Nespresso pods and K-Cups are so popular.